 For example, I once had a 3rd grader who wasn't reading fluently, and her comprehension was below grade level.
 Her mom said she had tried so many people and approaches, but no luck.
 I was able to find out what the problem was within 10 minutes, did a quick 15-min training, and sent her back to her mom who was beside herself in joy.

-I enjoy working with primary age students because they still have a sense of wonder and awe about life.
+I enjoy working with all ages of students, but especially with primary age students because they still have a sense of wonder and awe about life.
 I have positive experiences describing/showing concepts to this age group, especially with manipulatives (hands-on materials).

 Undergraduate Degree: University of MD University College - Bachelors, Behavioral.
 Social Sci/Microbiology